Did you know?

 Asthma is a condition that affects the airways – the small tubes that carry air in and out of the lungs.

-• When you come into contact with something you are allergic to, or something that irritates your airways (a trigger), your airways will become narrower, making it harder to breathe.
+- When you come into contact with something you are allergic to, or with something that irritates your airways (a trigger), your airways will become narrower, making it harder to breathe.

 Symptoms of Asthma